tarastm95/Yelp1/README.md

 After updating the compose file, run `docker compose up -d` again to apply the changes.
 Scheduled tasks and other Redis data will persist between restarts.

+If you need additional safeguards against duplicate jobs, assign deterministic `job_id` values when enqueuing RQ tasks.
+For example, hash the `lead_id` and message text and pass that value as the `job_id`.
+Attempting to enqueue the same task again with the identical `job_id` simply reuses the existing job and no new task is created.

 ## Webhook event processing

 When events are fetched from Yelp after a lead is created, the backend ignores